 Caves & Tunnels & Holes in the Ground

-Honeycombing —or undermining? — the hill upon which much of Naples sits are hundreds of caves likethe one seen here along the Corso Vittorio Emanuele.
+Honeycombing —and undermining — the hill upon which much of Naples sits are hundreds of caves like the one seen here along the Corso Vittorio Emanuele.

 In 1882-5 and 1925, two modern tunnels, the "Nuova Galleria Posillpo" and the “Laziale”, respectively, were built to join Mergellina with the north.
 They flank the “Neapolitan Crypt” on either side and are heavily used today.
-(The older one, the "Nuova Galleria Posillpo", also known originally as the Municipal Tramway Tunnel, was renamed "Quattro Giornate" after WWII in honor of this wartime episode.)
-The "Laziale" (generally called, simply, the Posillipo Tunnel, today) was so called from the adjective for "Lazio," the region of which Rome is the capital.
+(The older one, the "Nuova Galleria Posillpo", also known originally as the Municipal Tramway Tunnel, was renamed "Quattro Giornate" ("Four Days) in honor of this WWII episode.)
+The "Laziale" (today,generally called, simply, the Posillipo Tunnel) was so called from the adjective for "Lazio," the region (state, this context) is Rome is the capital of.
 Both tunnels have over the years served both tram and car traffic.
 The tunnel essentially had the same function as the old Seiano one, to get traffic out of Naples and up the coast towards Rome.
-Back in the main part of Naples, there is now also the Galleria della Vittoria, built in 1927–8; this tunnel joins the center of Naples to the areas of Chiaia and Mergellina by running from the main port beneath Monte Echia (or Pizzofalcone), the cliff that overlooks Santa Lucia and the Castel dell’Ovo (the “Egg Castle”).[see related entries on the metropolitana train lines]
+Back in the main part of Naples, there is now also the Galleria della Vittoria (Victory Tunnel), built in 1927–8; it tunnel joins the center of Naples to the areas of Chiaia and Mergellina by running from the main port beneath Monte Echia (or Pizzofalcone), the cliff that overlooks Santa Lucia and the Castel dell’Ovo (the “Egg Castle”).[see related entries on the metropolitana train lines]

 Readers should note the problems connected with building these tunnels.
 Most of the difficulty has to do with the changing nature of the subsoil as you dig through.
 Going from Mergellina to Fuorigrotta, for example, you are tunneling through tuff rock laid down by separate volcanic eruptions eons ago, producing qualitatively different kinds of material.
 That left engineers puzzled on various occasions; they were getting cave-ins where there should have been none.
 For example, the Municipal Tramway Tunnel, mentioned above, was indeed opened in 1885, but it had to be closed for an extended period in 1890 because of cave-ins.
 The other tunnel mentioned above, the Laziale, although finished in 1925 had shown numerous incidents of earth movement and crumbling during construction and then showed additional damage in 1932.
 The Diretissima Naples-Rome train tunnel that runs the length of the city and then beneath the Posillipo hill was first tested in 1917; it had problems and was closed in 1922 and was under repairs until 1925.
 It had more problems in the 1930s.